pruizf/disco/README.md

 We describe the sources and data distribution for each subcorpus, starting in reverse chronological order with the 19th century.
 A table below summarizes the information.

 The **20th-century** subcorpus consists of sonnets in Spanish written by Filipino authors.
-This choice was made given our involvement in a project on Filipino literature in Spanish.
+This choice was made given our involvement in a project on Philippine literature in Spanish.
 It also responds to the corpus goal to cover a breadth of authors, including lesser-known ones.
 All sonnets found in *Biblioteca Virtual Miguel de Cervantes* poetry collections by Filipino authors were included in the corpus; the source volumes are specified in the corpus files.
 It contains 202 sonnets by 9 authors (2 female, 7 male).

-The **19th-century** subcorpus is based on [texts](http://www.cervantesvirtual.com/obra/sonetos-del-siglo-xix--0/) of *Biblioteca Virtual Miguel de Cervantes* prepared by Ramón García González in 2006, as well as texts by Filipino authors at the same library.
-It contains 2692 sonnets, written by 687 authors.
+The **19th-century** subcorpus contains 2919 sonnets, written by 688 authors.
+The main source for the corpus is the [texts](http://www.cervantesvirtual.com/obra/sonetos-del-siglo-xix--0/) at digital library *Biblioteca Virtual Miguel de Cervantes* prepared by Ramón García González in 2006.
+The same library is the source for sonnets by Filipino authors, and for poems by Peruvian modernista author José Santos Chocano (*Poesías Completas* volumes [1](https://www.cervantesvirtual.com/obra/poesias-completas-tomo-primero-iras-santas-en-la-aldea-azahares-selva-virgen-poemas/) and [2](https://www.cervantesvirtual.com/obra/poesias-completas-tomo-segundo-iras-santas-en-la-aldea-azahares-selva-virgen-poemas/), besides the 19th century anthology by García González just cited).
+We also included all sonnets by another major modernista poet, Nicaraguan author Rubén Darío; sources are specified in the TEI headers.
 Approximately half of the texts were written by Spanish authors, and half by Latin American authors, with Cuba as the best-represented country, followed at a large distances by Mexico, Argentina, Colombia and Puerto Rico.
 Some authors were born in non Spanish-speaking countries, such as Portugal, Brasil or Haiti.
 Two Filipino authors are represented.
 More than 90% of the authors are male.

-Note that the 19th-century subcorpus includes about 125 sonnets by 23 authors whose production took place in the early 20th century (with date of death prior to 1936).
+Note that the 19th-century subcorpus includes about 125 sonnets by 23 authors whose production took place mainly in the early 20th century (with date of death prior to 1936).
 We kept these authors as they were part of the [19th-century anthology](http://www.cervantesvirtual.com/obra/sonetos-del-siglo-xix--0/) mentioned above, which is our source for this subcorpus.
 We will consider creating a separate subcorpus for early 20th century literature if we more systematically collect material for the early 20th century.

 The **18th century** subcorpus is based on [texts](http://www.cervantesvirtual.com/obra-visor/sonetos-del-siglo-xviii--0/html/) from *Biblioteca Virtual Miguel de Cervantes*, prepared by Ramón García González in 2005.
 Besides, some texts come from [Wikisource](https://es.wikisource.org/w/index.php?title=Categor%C3%ADa:Sonetos).